fair-dinkum-systems/fds-website/src/content/blog/the-stanford-fast-charging-dataset-challenges-in-battery-life-prediction.md

 ![](/assets/images/blog/feb-18-screenshot-from-battery-ml-researchers.png "* --> [4].
 The authors reported better results but these results were obtained by manually configuring an important hyperparameter differently for MATR1 vs MATR2.
 Their publication does not mention or justify this so we show the results they get with the default hyperparemeters for both test sets.
 We have mentioned this to the authors.  ✦ --> [1] . ♱ --> [3].  ❋ --> Ours")

+\* --> \[4].
+The authors reported better results but these results were obtained by manually configuring an important hyperparameter differently for MATR1 vs MATR2.
+Their publication does not mention or justify this so we show the results they get with the default hyperparemeters for both test sets.
+We have mentioned this to the authors.  ✦ --> \[1] . ♱ --> \[3].  ❋ --> Ours

 The graph above contains the scores, reported or replicated by us, of the best performing models we are aware of on the two test sets of this dataset, known as MATR1 and MATR2.
 As we can see, none of them outperform the linear regression model on both test sets.
 This article is our best attempt to explain why linear regression is still the best performing algorithm on this dataset.
 We will start by covering some of the difficulties we encountered while training our own models, and then highlighting some of the issues with recent publications involving MATR.

 ## Why is MATR so Difficult for Deep Learning Models?

 The Stanford Fast Charging Dataset presents several challenges that make it inhospitable to deep learning: